One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 But, of course, Petaling Street isn’t just about shopping.
 In a city that’s as batty for food as KL, you’d have to expect that Chinatown offers some of Kuala Lumpur’s best cuisine.
 If you’ve still got room after your Central Market adventures, fuel up your itinerary at one of these top restaurants in KL’s Chinatown:

 • Old China Cafe is a small restaurant with an old-world feel.
-It delivers Peranakan (Straits-born Chinese) food, including their spicy & juicy beef rendang.
+It delivers Peranakan (Straits-born Chinese) food, including spicy and juicy beef rendang.

 Get a taste of Bollywood in KL’s Little India (Brickfields)

-Officially known as Brickfields, Little India is one of the Malaysian capital’s more colourful corners.
+Officially known as Brickfields, Little India is one of the Malaysian capital’s more colorful corners.
 The area is plastered with curry houses and shops blasting Hindi music onto the street.
-The neighbourhood’s stores sell everything from saris to Bollywood DVDs to spices.
+The neighborhood’s stores sell everything from saris to Bollywood DVDs to spices.

 Brickfields Little India